Does this scenario sound familiar?

 How do my slides flow?

-When transition from one idea to another, your presentation needs to move fluidly — much like a song moves through chord changes or a movie transitions between scenes.
+When transitioning from one idea to another, your presentation needs to move fluidly — much like a song moves through chord changes or a movie transitions between scenes.
 If your presentation lacks flow, it won’t be easy for your audience to follow it.

 Does my visual design have variety?